Blog: Top Video Surveillance Development Companies to Watch in 2025

 6. Softeq — embedded, computer vision, codecs

-Houston-based, deep on embedded systems, GPU-accelerated CV, sensor drivers.
+Houston-based (founded 1997, 200+ engineers), strong on embedded systems, GPU-accelerated CV, and sensor drivers.
 Rates $55–$95/hr.
-Best fit: industrial-surveillance OEMs, retail-analytics vendors, smart-city integrators where the hard parts live below the application layer.
+Where it wins: industrial-surveillance OEMs, retail-analytics vendors, and smart-city integrators where the hard parts live below the application layer.
+Where it breaks: application UX and cloud SaaS are not its center of gravity.

 7. MobiDev — mobile + AI/IoT product builds